More than 80 million people in the United States have taken up bicycling for fun, exercise, and transportation.

 - Adjust your bicycle to fit.
 Make certain the bicycle is the proper size for the rider.
 Appropriately sized frames, handlebar and seat heights will improve your ability to control the bike, and reduce the risk for overuse injuries.
 If you ride regularly, consider a professional fit from a bike shop.

 - Dress appropriately.
 Avoid loose clothing and wear appropriate footwear.
 Never wear flip flops.
 Wear padded gloves.
 Use appropriately padded cycling shorts for longer rides.
-If you commute on your bike, carry your belongings in a proper bag with close fitting straps.
-Wear sunscreen, when appropriate.
+Wear sunscreen.
+If you commute on your bike, carry your belongings in a bag with close fitting straps.

 - Change riding positions.
 Slight variations in your position can reduce stress on pressure points on your body and avoid overstressing muscles.